 - The Major Things You Need for the Event

 Before you launch an event, you have to list down everything you need and plan accordingly.
 You need to know the theme, location, attendees, menu, agenda and others before making the event a reality.
+You even need to plan what sort of decor you are going for and check out the options available to you.
+For example, if you are looking to add funky signs to your event, make sure to look at those by Neon Mama and similar websites in plenty of time!

 Take time to ask your boss or your team leader about these details to get an idea on how to make the event work.